NU6051 - Sports and exercise nutrition (2023/24)

 |Total study hours||150|

-This module requires students to integrate their knowledge of nutritional physiology and biochemistry and to apply this knowledge to develop a critical understudying of the nutritional and practical dietary needs of sports people and athletes.
+This module allows students to integrate their knowledge of nutritional physiology and biochemistry and to apply this knowledge to develop a critical understudying of the nutritional and practical dietary needs of sports people and athletes.
 It includes discussion of different sporting groups and exercise types; macro- and micronutrient requirements; hydration; ergogenic aids; practical dietary considerations in relation to training and competition; policy; current issues and research in sports nutrition.
-This module contributes to the broad experience, knowledge and practice of a nutrition graduate and provides the specialist academic knowledge and evidence-based practical skills to enter employment in the sports nutrition field.
-Examples of key skills include nutritional and dietary assessment of individuals engaged in sport and exercise, dietary advice and counselling and sports club policy formulation.

 The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
 Specifically it aims to enable students to gain a critical understanding of the nutritional and practical dietary needs of sports people and athletes.
 Integrate the knowledge and skills acquired from other modules.
 Encourage independent learning through the access of background information using appropriate primary and secondary sources.
 Develop and encourage confidence in the use of appropriate learning, critical and discursive skills Develop competence in discussion, oral presentation and written work, encouraging clarity of presentation and scientific rigour.

-This module will also provide students with the qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility; decision making in potentially complex contexts; and the learning ability needed to undertake appropriate further training of a professional or equivalent nature.
+This module will also provide students with the qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility; decision making in complex and unpredictable contexts; and the learning ability needed to undertake appropriate further training of a professional or equivalent nature.

 Prior learning requirements

 1. Metabolic demands of exercise and sports.
 Exercise types, fatigue.
 Energy, macro- and micronutrient requirements of sports people.
 Thermoregulation in the athlete.
 Fluid and electrolyte balance, needs and status.
-Protein and amino acids.
 Nutritional supplements/ergogenic aids, sports drinks.
 Training and competition - metabolic demands.
-Performance and recovery.
 Requirements, reference values and recommendations.
 Reference to specific groups, eg vegetarians, children, women, veterans, disabled.
 Body weight and composition.
 Immune function, overtraining.
 Disordered eating patterns.
-LO1, LO2

 Balance of independent study and scheduled teaching activity